Fab Innovation AI Federated Data

 Neglecting Compliance Regulations

-Legal penalties arise; conduct regular compliance audits.
+Legal penalties may arise; regular compliance audits are essential.

 Data Breach Vulnerabilities

-Sensitive data exposed; enhance cybersecurity measures.
+Sensitive data may be exposed; enhance cybersecurity measures accordingly.

 Algorithmic Bias Issues

-Unfair outcomes occur; implement diverse training datasets.
+Unfair outcomes may occur; implement diverse training datasets to mitigate.

 Operational Downtime Risks

-Production halts happen; establish robust backup systems.
+Production halts may happen; establish robust backup systems to prevent.

 Assess how well your AI initiatives align with your business goals